World Class Public Skateparks for All

 - 2014 – City of Skate was named a finalist for the Saint Paul Knight Arts Challenge.
 City of Skate submitted a proposal for a Skateable Art Plaza on Harriet Island.

 - 2013 – Initiate Minneapolis Park Recreation Board Skate Park Activity Plan.

 A Proud Partner of The Minneapolis Park and Recreation Board

 City of Skate is proud to work in long-term partnership with the Minneapolis Park and Recreation Board to improve and expand Minneapolis skateparks.
 Great parks make great communities.
 And, here in the Twin Cities, we have some of the best in the nation.
-In fact, the Trust for Public Land currently ranks Minneapolis and St. Paul number 1 and 2 in the nation on its annual ParkScore rating system.
+In fact, the Trust for Public Land currently ranks Minneapolis and St. Paul top 5 park systems in the nation on its annual ParkScore rating system.

 The Minneapolis Park System is governed by the Minneapolis Park and Recreation Board, and every four years voters elect nine commissioners: one from each of the six park districts, and three that serve at-large.
 The development and maintenance of Saint Paul’s nearly 200 parks is overseen by a 9-member board of commissioners.
 Please contact your park board representatives and encourage them to support and fund the development of high quality skateparks.

 City of Skate is a registered 501(c)(3) non profit in the state of Minnesota.
 City of Skate advocates for community skateparks throughout the Twin Cities and Minnesota.
 We work closely with both the Minneapolis Park & Recreation Board, along with St. Paul Parks & Recreation.

 Board of Directors

 - Scott Oreschnick, Director

 Contact for MPRB Skate Park Activity Plan project